The length spectrum of holomorphic quadratic differential metrics: Preliminary

 \begin{proof} $\Rightarrow$: Suppose $\{\gamma_n\}$ is a sequence of nonsingular geodeiscs approximating $\gamma$.
-Then at each cone point, there is at least one side where there is a subsequence approaching $\gamma$.
+Then at each cone point, there is a subsequence approaching $\gamma$ from either the positive side or the negative side.
 The cone angle at this side is exactly $\pi$.

 Now suppose the side where the angle is $\pi$ switches at least twice.
-Then for sufficiently large $n$, $\gamma_n$ crosses $\gamma$ at least twice, which is impossible for a simply-connected nonpositively curved space.
+Then for sufficiently large $n$, as is shown in Figure \ref{twice}, $\gamma_n$ crosses $\gamma$ at least twice, which is impossible for a CAT(0) space.

 $\Leftarrow$: It suffices to construct a sequence of approximating nonsingular geodesics.
-Consider the two cone points where the angle switching happens, and take the geodesic subarc connecting them (if the switching doesn't happen, just take any geodesic arc).
-Take a nonsingular point $p$ in this subarc and denote the tangent vector of at $p$ by $v$.
-Construct geodesics passing through $p$ by taking vectors in $T_p\Tilde{S}$.
-Since there are only countably many cone points, we can always take a sequence $v_n\in T_p\Tilde{S}$ converging to $v$ such that the constructed geodesics are nonsingular. \end{proof}
+Suppose $\gamma(t)$ is a geodesic and $\{ \xi_i | -\infty\le i \le +\infty \}$ is the set of linearly ordered cone points on $\gamma$.
+Suppose $\gamma$ make an angle $\pi$ at the positive side of $\xi_i$ for $i\le N$ and at the negative side of $\xi_i$ for $i\ge N+1$.
+Take the saddle connection joining $\xi_N$ and $\xi_{N+1}$ (if $N=\pm\infty$, just take any of the saddle connections) and choose a nonsingular point $p$ on it.
+It´s easy to construct a geodesic which pass through $\gamma$ at $p$ from the positive side to the negative side and form an angle $\theta$ with $\gamma$.
+Find a sequence of such geodesics $\gamma_n$ such that $\lim \theta_n=0$.
+Since there are only countably many cone points in the universal covering, we may assume all $\gamma_n$ are nonsingular by carefully choosing the angles $\theta_n$.
+It´s clear from the construction that such a sequence will converge to $\gamma$. \end{proof}

-Let $\Gtsigma\subset \Gssigma$ be the subset of geodesics containing at least two cone points.
-All such geodesics can be constructed by extending a saddle connection.
-Given a saddle connection, by proposition \ref{saddle}, the constructed geodesic is completely determined by \begin{enumerate} \item[(1)] the side where the angle is $\pi$ for cone points in the saddle connection. \item[(2)] the cone point where the angle switching happens. \end{enumerate} Thus we can construct at most countably many such geodesics from a fixed saddle connection.
+Let $\Gtsigma$ be the subset of geodesics in $\Gssigma$ which contain at least two cone points.
+By Proposition \ref{saddle}, there are at most countably many such geodesics containing a fixed saddle connection.
 Since there are only countably many saddle connections, we conclude that $\Gtsigma$ contains at most countably many geodesics.
-Thus, almost all geodesics in $\Gssigma$ contains at most one cone point.

 Define $\Gss$ (resp. $\Gts$) to be the image of $\Gssigma$ (resp. $\Gtsigma$) under the map $\partial:\Gsigma\to\Gs$.
 By the argument above, there are only countably many elements in $\Gts$.